 Title Of Subject of Document Stages in Preparation Completed at LDS Next Stage Document 31/03/2012 Target Met?
-Local Development Scheme (LDS) A programme for the preparation of the Local Development Framework (Local Plan).
-LDS agreed in June 2010, most recent update December 2012 N/A The LDS will be updated as necessary Statement of Community Involvement (SCI) Standards and approach to involving stakeholders and the community in the production of all Local Development Documents and planning applications.
-Adoption: February 2006.
-(Update published May 2012) N/A A revised SCI was adopted in May 2012
+Weti Local A programme for the preparation LDS agreed in June 2010, most recent update The LDS will be undated as Development of the Local Development December 2012 N/A The LDS will be updated as necessary Scheme (LDS) Framework (Local Plan).
+Chahaman and af Chan danda and annuarah ta Adaptian Falanca 2006 (Undate authlished Statement of Standards and approach to Adoption: February 2006.
+(Update published Community involving stakeholders and the May 2012) Involvement community in the production of (SCI) all Local Development Documents N/A A revised SCI was adopted in May and planning applications. , 2012

-Title Of Document Subject of Document Stages in Preparation Completed at 31/03/2012 LDS Target Met?
-Next Stage Core Strategy and Development Management Policies Development Plan Document (DPD) (CSDMP) Provides the vision for the future development of Surrey Heath until 2028 and will set out the key policies against which all development proposals will be assessed. ✓ Adoption: February 2012 Yes Completed Site Allocations DPD To identify sites allocated for development or identified for other policy reasons. ✓ Pre-production phase: Spring 2011 ✓ Issues and Options: Jan 2013 Pre-submission consultation: Aug 2014 Submission: Jan 2015 Pre-hearing meeting: July 2015 Hearing: May 2015 Adoption: October 2015 No At March 2015, preparation of the Site Allocations DPD has been delayed.
+Title Of Document Subject of Document Stages in Preparation Completed at 31/03/2012 LDS Target Next Stage Core Strategy and Development Management Policies Development Plan Document (DPD) (CSDMP) Provides the vision for the future development of Surrey Heath until 2028 and will set out the key policies against which all development proposals will be assessed. ✓ Adoption: February 2012 Met?
+Completed Site Allocations DPD To identify sites allocated for development or identified for other policy reasons. ✓ Pre-production phase: Spring 2011 ✓ Issues and Options: Jan 2013 Pre-submission consultation: Aug 2014 Submission: Jan 2015 Pre-hearing meeting: July 2015 Hearing: May 2015 Adoption: October 2015 No At March 2015, preparation of the Site Allocations DPD has been delayed.
 The Council is now undertaking a number of evidence-base studies to support its site allocations work.

 Title Of Document Subject of Document Stages in Preparation Completed at 31/03/2012 LDS Target Met?
 Next Stage Camberley Town Centre Area Action Plan (AAP) Sets out the Council's approach to the future development and Strategy for Camberley Town Centre.
-Revised issues, options and preferred proposals - February 2012 Pre-submission consultation: March 3013 • Submission: June 2013 • Hearing: November 2013 • Adoption: February 2014 Slight delay Adopted July 2014 Infrastructure Delivery DPD Addresses the implementation of the Community Infrastructure Levy (CIL) and developer contributions.
+Revised issues, options and preferred proposals - February 2012 Pre-submission consultation: March 3013 Submission: June 2013 Hearing: November 2013 Adoption: February 2014 Slight delay Adopted July 2014 Infrastructure Delivery DPD Addresses the implementation of the Community Infrastructure Levy (CIL) and developer contributions.
 Issues and Options: December 2012 Presubmission consultation: April 2013 Submission: June 2013 Hearing: October 2013 Adoption: February 2014 Slight delay The CIL charging schedule and Infrastructure DPD adopted July 2014.
 Deepcut SPD The SPD represents the chosen strategy for managing the future development of Deepcut.
 Adopted SPD: September 2011 N/A Completed